≥ 92% of participants will know how to assess and care for their own mental health as nurses.

 What we might identify and bring forward regarding situations that elicit moral distress might not always necessitate action or yield results.
 But it is always worth the effort to try!

 What can you do to address imposter syndrome?
-Here is a list of things you can do if you are experiencing it (Pate, 2023; Nurseio, 2021):
+Here is a list of things you can do if you are experiencing it (Nurseio, 2022; Pate, 2023):

 If you are continuing to be stuck in this headspace and it is wearing on you, consider reaching out to a therapist sooner rather than later.
-Most are well-versed in this issue (or have maybe even experienced it themselves!) and would be happy to help you through this!
-Generally, Cognitive-Behavioral Therapy (CBT) can be beneficial in validating your thoughts, directly addressing your fear of failure, and changing the mental narrative you have with yourself to change your overall thinking and break out of that rut (Bravata et al., 2019).
-It is doable.
-We will talk a little more about therapists and the value of therapists in just a bit!
+Most are well-versed in this issue (or have perhaps even experienced it themselves) and would be happy to help you through this.
+Generally, cognitive-behavioral therapy (CBT) can be beneficial in validating your thoughts, directly addressing your fear of failure, and changing the mental narrative you have with yourself to change your overall thinking and break out of that rut (Bravata et al., 2019).

-Although there is still a stigma around the terms “therapy” and “counseling,” all forms of therapy can be highly beneficial to LITERALLY EVERYONE YOU KNOW.
-Whether someone wants to work on uncovering a childhood trauma they have not quite healed from, determine why they have trouble forming or sustaining healthy relationships, talk through some significant issues around a family member, or work on coping mechanisms for current and future problems, therapy can be an invaluable tool to help that individual to accomplish absolutely anything they want to!
+Although there is still a stigma around the terms “therapy” and “counseling,” all forms of therapy can be highly beneficial.
+Whether someone wants to work on uncovering a childhood trauma they have not quite healed from, determine why they have trouble forming or sustaining healthy relationships, talk through some significant issues around a family member, or work on coping mechanisms for current and future problems, therapy can be an invaluable tool.

-As nurses, especially those of you who work within the field of mental health nursing, we have the opportunity to share the benefits of therapy, encourage others to seek it out when needed, and help eliminate some of the negative stigma!
+As nurses, especially those in the field of mental health nursing, we have the opportunity to share the benefits of therapy, encourage others to seek it out when needed, and help reduce some of the negative stigma.

 Some people feel that seeking out therapy services means they are incapable of handling their problems on their own.
 Others might think they are “crazy” or that therapy should be a last resort.
 These things could not be further from the truth!
-As I mentioned right at the start of this section, therapy can be helpful for literally every single person.
-Everyone, regardless of age, gender, background, and level of mental wellness!
-The type of therapy, the professional who provides therapy, and the frequency and length of treatment periods of therapy are all going to be dependent on the person, their current situation, and their therapy goals.
+As I mentioned at the start of this section, therapy can be beneficial for virtually every person.
+The type of therapy, the professional providing therapy, and the frequency and length of treatment periods are all dependent on the individual, their current situation, and their therapy goals.

-Therapy is not a one-size-fits-all-all, and there is not just one type of therapy professional.
+Therapy is not a one-size-fits-all, and there is not just one type of therapy professional.
 There are dozens of different types of therapy and professionals capable of providing this service.

 Each of these professionals has had a different level of education and has a different approach to providing therapy.
 Some will be educated and experienced in certain types of treatments or have certain types of therapy that they are best at or prefer providing.
 Some therapists specialize in certain age groups, specifically children, adolescents, or older adults (APA, 2017a).
 The therapist's credentials will indicate what degree the therapist earned, and licenses will indicate that the therapist has passed specific examinations administered by the state (APA, 2017a).